Evil-vampire/BDI-Assignment/README.md

 I have created Docker images for a simple 3-tier web application using Dockerfiles for each component and pushed these images to Docker Hub for easy access and deployment.

-3-Tier Web Application Docker Images
+# 3-Tier Web Application Docker Images

-Nginx Web Server
+Nginx Web Server - evilvampire/bdiui:v1,
-Flask Application Server
+Flask Application Server - evilvampire/bdiapi:v1,
-PostgreSQL Database.
+PostgreSQL Database - evilvampire/bdidb:v1,

-This package contains the Kubernetes deployment configuration for a 3-tier web application.
+# kubernetes folder contains the Kubernetes deployment configuration for a 3-tier web application.

 ## Prerequisites

-* Kubernetes cluster (e.g., Minikube, GKE)
+* Kubernetes cluster (e.g., Minikube, )
 * Docker images for Nginx, Flask, and Postgres

 ## Deployment